(Macao Special Administrative Region of the People's Republic of China)

 Macao SAR is situated on the west bank of the Pearl River Delta and forms a triangle with Hong Kong and Guanghzhou in what is the fastest growing economic area in the region.

-An independent tariff region, a founder member of the World Trade Organization and an associate member of the Economic and Social Commission for Asia and Pacific, Macao has also signed trade and cooperation agreements with the European Union, therefore establishing itself as a strong member of the international business community.
+An autonomous tariff region, a founder member of the World Trade Organization and an associate member of the Economic and Social Commission for Asia and Pacific, Macao has also signed trade and cooperation agreements with the European Union, therefore establishing itself as a strong member of the international business community.

 On August 16, 1999, the Government of Macao enacted the Decree-Law No. 43/99/M whereby a new Statute was laid down under the heading “Regime do Direito de Autor” (Copyright System).
 This Statute came into force on October 1, 1999.

 From 1999 to date, the Government of Macao made progress in strengthening Intellectual Property Rights (IPR) laws, tightening controls over DVD and VCD manufacturing, and stepping up street-level IPR enforcement.
 Further reinforcing these positive trends was the strong performance of the new Customs Services that took responsibility for IPR enforcement in November 2001.
-As a result of these improvements in legislation and a stepped up enforcement effort, most optical disc manufacturers were either forcibly shut down or moved operations to other jurisdictions.
+As a result of these improvements in legislation and a stepped-up enforcement effort, most optical disc manufacturers were either forcibly shut down or moved operations to other jurisdictions.

 Macao is now leaning more towards becoming an important regional meeting and conference center as can be seen with the number of new venues that have been constructed over the last few years.